czonios/pomodoro/README.md

 * Optimized for all screens down to 240x320 pixel resolution.

 ### To do
-* Show completed pomodoro counter
+* Show completed pomodoro counter.
 * Add a settings menu.
 * Add setting for how many completed pomodoros before long break.
 * Add setting for selecting colors from a list.